The Law and Consent

 The age of consent is 18 when it involves:

-Child pornography is any material that shows someone under 18 years of age engaging in sexual activity or "a young person’s sexual organ or anal region for a sexual purpose", or encourages others to sexually assault a child.
+Child Sexual Abuse Materials (often referred to as child pornography) is any material that shows someone under 18 years of age engaging in sexual activity or "a young person’s sexual organ or anal region for a sexual purpose", or encourages others to sexually assault a child.

-Canadian law states that "no one may make, distribute, transmit, make available, access, sell, advertise, export/import or possess" child pornography.
+Canadian law states that "no one may make, distribute, transmit, make available, access, sell, advertise, export/import or possess" CSAM.

 This includes when youth share photos or videos of themselves.